We Just Updated Our 62 Bond Picks

 • The S&P 500 now trades near a 30x price-to-earnings (P/E) ratio compared to approximately 19x ten years ago, according to Gurufocus.com.

-• For example, a 30-year, investment-grade bond issued by one of the world's largest technology companies had a 5.70% YTM on November 19, 2024 and was priced in the low 80s.
+• For example, a 30-year, investment-grade bond issued by one of the world's largest technology companies had a 5.88% YTM on December 26, 2024 and was priced in the high 70s.
 Bonds like this provide investors an opportunity to lock in high, long-term income and benefit from potential capital appreciation.

-• Money market yields have fallen about 50 basis points (one-half percentage point) over the last several weeks and could fall into the 3s should the US Federal Reserve cut rates further per the September 2024 Fed dot plot.
+• Money market 7-day yields have fallen about one percentage point since September 2024, to 4.40% as of December 24.
+They could fall into the 3s should the US Federal Reserve cut rates further per the December 2024 Fed dot plot.

 • Income distributions for bond funds and ETFs vary monthly and do not enable investors to lock in long-term income, as can be done with individual corporate bonds.